 The Benefits of Eating a Natural Fertility Diet

 - Provides antioxidants, vitamins and minerals which help to protect egg and sperm health from the damage caused by free-radicals.

-- Supports the body towards hormonal balance by providing the fats needed for hormone production and function
+- Helps the body maintain hormonal balance by providing the fats needed for hormone production and function.

 - Provides the body with an abundance of vitamins, minerals, antioxidants and other nutrients needed for optimal health.

-- May decrease chances of a miscarriage due to insulin resistance, damage done by free radicals to DNA, and egg and sperm health.
+- May decrease the chances of a miscarriage due to insulin resistance and damage from free-radicals to the ova (eggs), sperm and DNA.

 The Natural Fertility Diet Nutrition Guidelines

 Eat a lot of organic vegetables and fruits